The Marquette online business faculty

 B.S., Nursing, Alverno College, 1986

-Dr. Jay Caulfield joined the Department of Management in 2014, previously serving as academic administrator and faculty member for Marquette’s graduate leadership studies and public service programs for ten years.
+Dr. Jay Caulfield joined the Department of Management in 2014, previously serving as academic administrator and faculty member for Marquette’s graduate leadership studies and public service programs for 10 years.
 Prior to changing career paths in 2004, she worked in health care administration for over 20 years, where she served in various administrative roles, including president and CEO, vice president, and board chair for a state health care association.
 She teaches leadership and ethics, organizational behavior, negotiation, and leadership decision-making.
 She is a recognized expert in the field of blended teaching and learning, having won recognition for teaching, research and consulting in this area.

 Online Master in Management